Bluecodelf/hanako/docs/v1/USERS.md

 An user resource may contain the following attributes:
 * `id` (required): A unique identifier for the user resource.
 Must be non-sequential and unique, and should be randomly generated at creation time.
 Cannot be modified by the user.
 * `username` (required): A username for the user resource.
-Must be unique, and cannot be modified.
+Must be unique and cannot contain more than 32 characters.
 * `email` (required): The email associated with the user resource.
-Must be unique.
+Must be unique and cannot contain more than 512 characters.
 * `civility` (optional): The non-legal civility that matches the entity associated with a user the most.
 This attribute can have the following values:
   * `MR`: Corresponds to a male individual.